-1 Introduction
+1 INTRODUCTION

 Deep learning systems have shown remarkable promise in medical image analysis, often claiming performance rivaling that of human experts [13].
 However, performance results reported in the literature may overstate the clinical utility and safety of these models.
 Specifically, it is well known that machine learning models often make mistakes that humans never would, despite having aggregate error rates comparable to or better than those of human experts.
-An example of this "inhuman" lack of common sense might include a high performance system that calls any canine in the snow a wolf, and one on grass a dog, regardless of appearance [30].
-While this property of machine learning models has been underreported in non-medical tasks-possibly because safety is often less of a concern and all errors are roughly equivalent in cost-it likely to be of critical importance in medical practice, where specific types of errors can have serious clinical impacts.
+An example of this "inhuman" lack of common sense might include a high performance system that calls any canine in the snow a wolf, and one on grass a dog, regardless of appearance [31].
+This property of machine learning models is likely to be of critical importance in medical practice, where specific types of errors can have serious clinical impacts.

 Of particular concern is the fact that most medical machine learning models are built and tested using an incomplete set of possible labels-or schema-and that the training labels therefore only coarsely describe the meaningful variation within the population.
-Medical images contain dense visual information, and imaging diagnoses are usually identified by recognising the combination of several different visual features or patterns.
-This means that any given pathology or variant defined as a "class" for machine learning purposes is often comprised of several visually and clinically distinct rd Conference on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada.
+Medical images contain dense visual information, and imaging diagnoses are usually identified by recognizing the combination of several different visual features or patterns.
+This means that any given pathology or variant defined as a "class" for machine learning purposes is often comprised of several visually and clinically distinct subsets; a "lung cancer" label, for example, would contain both solid and subsolid tumors, as well as central and peripheral neoplasms.
+We call this phenomenon hidden stratification, meaning that the data contains unrecognized subsets of cases which may affect model training, measured model performance, and most importantly the clinical outcomes related to the use of a medical image analysis system.